-- Podcasts with Members age 50+ to share their experience and journey with ASHRAE - 2.
-5 Year Strategic plan for the chapter - 3.
-Implemented Basecamp and Slack - 4.
-Coat of Arms - 5.
-Land Acknowledgement - 6.
+- 5. Land Acknowledgement - 6.
 Sustainability Committee Initiative with PARC Canada - 7.
-Diversity Committee Women's Day Event, Trivia Indigenous Communities - Started a ~\$75K (CAD) student scholarship with ASHRAE Foundation
+Diversity Committee Women's Day Event, Trivia Indigenous Communities - 8.
+Started a ~\$75K (CAD) student scholarship with ASHRAE Foundation report 2021-2022 CONTO CHAPTER REPORT

 - Could not do as many in-person dinner meetings because of COVID shutdowns.
 Towards the end of the year, we were able to do a few in-person dinner meetings - 2.
 RP Chair went MIA.
 BoG members and Volunteers stepped up to take over RP. - SA Chair moved to Montreal 3 months into the year.
 BoG Members and Volunteers stepped up to take over SA